BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 {% include tip/open.html color="red" icon="forbid" label="Don’t: Use for High Value Amounts" %}

 Automatic cloud backups should not be considered for products with users that are storing high-value amounts.
 This is because there are potentially more security threat vectors.
-However, it’s important to note that new users will probably not be storing high values in their wallet, making it an appropriate mechanism to implement in a bitcoin product for beginners.

 {% include tip/close.html %}